Forgiveness Q&A

 The forgiveness process is an excellent description of the process of becoming a Christian.

-• By repentance we change our mind about our old value system, and instead adopt God's value system.
+- By repentance we change our mind about our old value system, and instead adopt the value system of God.

 This is a matter of grace because God gives forgiveness to us without any merit from us.
 This is a matter of faith because we must trust that his forgiveness to us is real.